Elazığ: Economy

 The dam, industry, and mining accounts for the high level of urbanization (42.7% in 1970) surpassing the average levels for Eastern Anatolia.
 The main agricultural activity of the area centers around vineyards and Elazığ also serves as a market hub for other agricultural products.
-The state-run vineyards of Elazığ are notable for its production of Buzbağ, a full-flavored red wine.
+The state-run vineyards of Elazığ are notable for their production of Buzbağ, a full-flavored red wine.

 Today, Elazığ is the capital of the Elazığ Province.
 It is a busy city with a university and an industrial base, although historic monuments are scarce.
 The exception is the ancient citadel and town of Harput, a dependency of the greater municipality of Elazığ today situated three miles (3 mi) to the north of the city centre.
-Elazığ is the most developed city (and province) in the region, according to a report carried out by the Ministry of Development, making it the most developed region of Eastern Anatolia Region.
+Elazığ is the most developed city (and province) in the region, according to a report carried out by the Ministry of Development, making it the most developed region of Eastern Anatolia region.

 Geography

 Elazığ is situated at the northwestern corner of a 30-mile-long valley, known locally as Uluova (literally the Great Valley).
 The area's Armenians called this valley "Vosgetashd" (the Golden Plain).
 Its altitude is 3,300 feet, latitude and longitude of 38 degrees and 41 minutes North, and 39 degrees and 14 minutes East.
 Elazığ Province is surrounded by the Euphrates in the north, and since the completion of Keban Dam the rivers came to cover almost ten percent of the surface area (826 km2) of the province (8,455 km²).
-Elazığ's adjacent province borders are with: Tunceli (North), Erzincan (North-West), Bingöl (East), Diyarbakır (South), and Malatya (West).
+Elazığ's adjacent province borders are with Tunceli (North), Erzincan (North-West), Bingöl (East), Diyarbakır (South), and Malatya (West).